koshiex/RESTScrapper/README.md

 - [Undetected ChromeDriver for java](https://github.com/mabinogi233/UndetectedChromedriver)

 ## Getting Started
+By default, it works on port 80 via HTTP.
+HTTPS is not supported
 ### Prerequisites
 - Java 17 or higher
 - Docker (optional, for containerized deployment)